Network Security #

 - Broadcast storm prevention - Prevent broadcast packets from being amplified and traverse the network.

-- DPU Guard - Block ports from sending BPDU messages that shouldn’t.
+- BPDU Guard - Block ports from sending BPDU messages that shouldn’t.
 Usually ports with endpoints connecting to them.

 - Dynamic Host Configuration Protocol (DHCP) SNOOPING - Prevent rogue/random DHCP servers of handing out IP addresses.